peeringdb/docs/docs/oauth.md

 ### Fields

- based largely on OpenID Connect.
+The fields are based largely on OpenID Connect.

 Scopes currently are defined as